 Romaji: Ano hito wa / Mō kizuku koro yo / Bathroom ni rouge no dengon

-🗣 Japanese Insight: Literal meaning: He is likely noticing it by now—the message of rouge in the bathroom.
-This is the core of the song where the title "Rouge no Dengon" (Lipstick Message) appears.
+🗣 Japanese Insight: This is the core of the song where the title "Rouge no Dengon" (Lipstick Message) appears.
 What is noteworthy here is that she didn't use a notepad; she chose to write with "rouge" (lipstick) on the "bathroom" mirror.
-The bathroom is the most private space, and a message written directly on the mirror acts as a "mark of sin" that he cannot ignore until he physically wipes it away.
-This production shows Yumi’s unique sense, which is artistic and slightly theatrical, moving beyond mere anger.
-The phrase captures the protagonist's intellectual composure, as if she is far away yet enjoying the mental image of him turning pale as he stares into the mirror.
+The bathroom is a private space, and a message on the mirror acts as a "mark of sin" he cannot ignore until he physically wipes it away.
+This shows Yumi’s unique sense, which is artistic and slightly theatrical.
+The phrase captures the protagonist's intellectual composure, as if she is enjoying the mental image of him turning pale as he stares into the mirror.

 4. 不安な気持ちを 残したまま 街は Ding-Dong 遠ざかってゆくわ